 - Lake Baikal is the largest fresh water lake in the world, one of the Seven Natural Wonders of the World, the pearl of Siberia.
-It’s 636 kilometers long and 80 kilometers wide.
-Surrounded by forests and mountains peaks, the waters of the lake are transparent to a depth of 40 metres in summer.
+It’s 636 kilometers long and 80 kilometers wide and is surrounded by forests and mountains peaks, the waters of the lake are transparent to a depth of 40 metres in summer.
 The lake has more than 2000 rare plants and animals – bears, elk (лось), lynx (рысь), sables (соболь), freshwater seal (тюлень), trout (форель), salmon (лосось) and sturgeon (осетр).
 It is fed by 336 rivers, with only one river feeding out (the Angara).

 - The climate of Russia differs from one part to another, from arctic in the north to subtropical in the south.
 But the prevailing one is a type of climate with four seasons.It is called temperate (умеренный).
 Winters are cold and windy with a lot of snow.
 Summers are hot and dry.

 - Russia is rich in mineral resources such as coal, oil, natural gas, as well as of iron ore, copper, zinc, lead and others.
 Natural resources determine the development of the Russian economy.

 * * *